About Ovarian Cancer*

 - National Coalition for Cancer Survivorship, 877-622-7937, www.canceradvocacy.org

-- SHARE for Women Facing Breast and Ovarian Cancers, 844-ASK-SHARE, www.sharecancersupport.org
+- SHARE for Women Facing Breast or Ovarian Cancer, 844-ASK-SHARE, www.sharecancersupport.org

 - Support Connection, 800-532-4290, www.supportconnection.org

-* The information in this section was obtained primarily from the American Cancer Society web site,
+* The information in this section was obtained primarily from the web sites of the American Cancer Society,